Rylern/TemperatureMap/README.md

 </body>
 ```

-You can now call the `interpolateHeatmapLayer()` function to create the layer, and add it to the map.
+You can now call the `interpolateHeatmapLayer.create()` function to create the layer, and add it to the map.
 Here the whole script:

 ```javascript
 mapboxgl.accessToken = 'your_mapbox_access_token';